Top 5 4th Quarter Trades of Pe - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Peak Financial Management, Inc. reduced their investment in BATS:IEFA by 9,360 shares.
-The trade had a 0.21% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $58.8.
+Peak Asset Management, LLC reduced their investment in ARCA:MINT by 20,293 shares.
+The trade had a 0.55% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $98.5.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.